Kuril Islands: Terrestrial

 The composition of terrestrial species on the Kuril islands is dominated by Asian mainland taxa via migration from Hokkaido and Sakhalin Islands and by Kamchatkan taxa from the North.
 While highly diverse, there is a relatively low level of endemism on a species level.

 The WWF divides the Kuril Islands into two ecoregions.
 The southern Kurils, along with southwestern Sakhalin, comprise the South Sakhalin-Kurile mixed forests ecoregion.
 The northern islands are part of the Kamchatka-Kurile meadows and sparse forests, a larger ecoregion that extends onto the Kamchatka Peninsula and Commander Islands.
+The Miyabe Line dividing the differing sets of predominant plants of the Kurils corresponds to the Vries Strait between Iturup and Urup.

 Because of the generally smaller size and isolation of the central islands, few major terrestrial mammals have colonized these, though red and Arctic foxes were introduced for the sake of the fur trade in the 1880s.
 The bulk of the terrestrial mammal biomass is taken up by rodents, many introduced in historical times.
 The largest southernmost and northernmost islands are inhabited by brown bear, foxes, and martens.
 Leopards once inhabited the islands.
 Some species of deer are found on the more southerly islands.
 It is claimed that a wild cat, the Kurilian Bobtail, originates from the Kuril Islands.
 The bobtail is due to the mutation of a dominant gene.
 The cat has been domesticated and exported to nearby Russia and bred there, becoming a popular domestic cat.

 Among terrestrial birds, ravens, peregrine falcons, some wrens and wagtails are common.